 Our Pipeline runs on SQLite, which adheres to Postel’s Rule.
 The default behavior when dividing by zero is to return NULL rather than throw an error when dividing by zero (see SQLite documentation for more information).
 This lines up with the generally accepted principle that the concept of percentage change has essentially no meaning when starting from zero.

 There are several articles online showing potential workarounds.
-In Chartio, however, one workaround is to add an Edit Formula Action after the Percent Change to denote the percent change doesn’t apply here.
+In Chartio, however, one option is to add an Apply Formula Action after the Percent Change to denote the percent change doesn’t apply here.
 You’d select a Custom formula and add the following CASE statement to it, replacing

 Percent Change with the name of your column:

-case when "Percent Change" is null then 'N/A' else "Percent Change" end
+case when "Percent Change # of Users" is null then 'N/A' else "Percent Change # of Users" end